gvwilson/thirdbit/src/fiction/bear/index.md

 "That's really sad," Noxy said.

 Dolly nodded.
-"Some Gifted say there are still wolves up north, in Anuvatik, but I've never met anyone who has actually seen one.
+"Some Gifted say there are still wolves up bowwards, in Anuvatik, but I've never met anyone who has actually seen one.
 They're supposed to be beautiful."